 Have you tried making your own beauty products at home?
 More and more people are looking to use natural products in place of harsh chemicals, but store-bought organic products can be expensive.
-I discovered that you can easily make lavender-infused oil at home, and then you can use that infused oil as the base for a variety of homemade beauty products.
-All you need to make this delicious smelling oil are dried lavender (available online), coconut oil, a small pan, a jar, and a stovetop!
+I discovered that you can easily make your own lavender-infused oil at home, and then you can use that infused oil as the base for a variety of homemade beauty products.
+All you need to make this fantastic-smelling oil are dried lavender, coconut oil, a small pan, a jar, and a stovetop!

 This oil can be used directly on dry skin or as a base for other homemade beauty products.

 - Mix equal parts infused oil and Epsom salt for a soothing and exfoliating scrub.

 - Melt equal parts of infused oil and beeswax together to make a luxurious lavender salve for your skin.

 - Whip the oil with beaters to create a creamy body butter for dry winter hands.

 - Add a tablespoon of oil to a cup of hot water, stirring until the oil melts.
 Work the mixture into your hair for an incredibly moisturizing hair conditioner.

 Store the oil in dark glass bottles and/or keep it out of direct sunlight to preserve the oil as long as possible.
 If you keep the infused oil in a cool, dark place it has a shelf life of about a year.